The Doraemons: Pino

+Media

 Manga

-There were three versions of volumes in the The Doraemons manga:
+Three versions of The Doraemons manga were released from 1995 to 2003.

 Original

-The Doraemons (main): The original main series of The Doraemons, created by Michiaki Tanaka (田中 道明, Tanaka Michiaki), who was also the original designer of the story and characters from the 1995 3DO game.
-First published in December 1995, the series follows on the life and adventures of the Doraemons, with some of the chapters adapting the short film anime stories.
+The Doraemons (main): The original main series of The Doraemons, created by Michiaki Tanaka (田中 道明, Tanaka Michiaki), who was also the character and story designer of the 1995 3DO game.
+It follows on the life and adventures of the Doraemons, with some chapters adapting the short film anime stories.
+It ran from December 1995 to March 2001 with six volumes.